 An investment in the people who will be doing your job in a few years’ time …

-The Brommelle Memorial Fund was established in 1990 in memory of Norman Brommelle, who was Secretary-General of IIC between 1958 and 1988.
-The fund is used to provide assistance for students of conservation who are IIC members and wish to attend the Institute's international Congresses.
+This Fund was established in 1990 in memory of Norman Brommelle, who was Secretary-General of IIC between 1958 and 1988.
+It is used to support students of conservation who are IIC members and wish to attend the Institute's international Congresses.

-By donating to the Brommelle Memorial Fund you are helping IIC to provide access for students to the high level of information and debate that IIC Congresses provide, as well as providing a link into the interational conservation community that these students wish to join and encouraging the next generation of conservation professionals.
+By donating to the Brommelle Memorial Fund you are helping us to provide access for students to the high level of information and debate that IIC Congresses provide, as well as providing a link into the international conservation community, encouraging the next generation of conservation professionals.